Faculty Development Summer Fellowship Program Guidelines

 If your research involves the use of animals, please include the approved protocol number assigned by the Institutional Animal Care and Use Committee (IACUC) on the application form.
 If you have not received approval or submitted a protocol, please refer to the IACUC website by clicking here.
 You may contact Carmen Schaar-Walden at x3310 or via e-mail at email@example.com if you have any questions about your project in this regard.
 If you have not yet submitted your protocol to the IACUC for approval, you must submit the necessary forms/documents at the same time your proposal is submitted.

 If your research involves the use of infectious agents, select agents and toxins, human or endothermic vertebrate materials (including blood, body fluids, cells and tissues), recombinant DNA, synthetic nucleic acid molecules or transgenic animals, the protocol may require Institutional Biosafety Committee (IBC) review and approval.
-Please contact Dr. Estelle Levetin (x2764) to determine if IBC approval is necessary prior to submitting the proposal.
+Please contact Dr. Estelle Levetin at x2764 or firstname.lastname@example.org if your research involves any of these items.
+If IBC approval is necessary, a protocol must be submitted with this application.

 Faculty working with chemicals must attend a Laboratory Standard Training Session once every three years while at The University of Tulsa.
 It is advisable to view the module on WebCT training; for access email email@example.com.
 If that is not possible, the training may be obtained by viewing a video, which is available through Marty Phillips at x2111 or via email at firstname.lastname@example.org.

-A description of the specific activities planned for the fellowship period.
+(d) A description of the specific activities planned for the fellowship period;

 PROPOSALS WILL NOT BE CONSIDERED UNLESS THEY FOLLOW THE GUIDELINES AND CONTAIN ALL OF THE ABOVE INFORMATION.